Last Updated on

 This Rainbow Salad Recipe is perfect for adding more fruits and veggies onto the plate or in the bowl.
 This salad is actually easy to build and add into the lunchbox for school.
 It’s equally delicious as a side dish for dinner, making it a salad the entire family will love.

-Colorful and Healthy Rainbow Salad Recipe
+Healthy Rainbow Salad Recipe

 This Healthy Rainbow Salad Recipes is a fun activity to build with your family.
 It incorporates fruits and veggies while also including all of the colors of the rainbow; green, yellow, blue, orange, red and purple.